2023 Most Popular Communication & Media Studies Master's Degree Schools in New York

 Read full report on Communication & Media Studies at Rochester Institute of Technology

 University at Buffalo came in at #10 in this year’s edition of the Most Popular Communication & Media Studies Master’s Degree Schools in New York ranking.
-University at Buffalo is a fairly large public school located in the large suburb of Buffalo.
+University at Buffalo is a very large public school located in the large suburb of Buffalo.

 Women make up 50% of the communications majors at the school.